analytics-by-simran/Power-BI-Portfolio/README.md

 # About Me
 I am a dedicated data geek with extensive experience in Power BI.
 I have vast expertise converting raw data into relevant insights, developing interactive dashboards, and advising organisations on data-driven decisions.
 This portfolio demonstrates my abilities to use Power BI to graphically present difficult data.

+# Project 1 : Bank Churn Analysis
+- Analyse the data to obtain a few insights about client churn.
+- It is important for banks to understand what causes a client to quit the organisation.

+Churn prevention enables businesses to create loyalty programs and retention efforts in order to maintain as many customers as feasible.